snowflakedb/snowflake-sqlalchemy/README.rst

 Object Name Case Handling
 -------------------------------------------------------------------------------

 Snowflake stores all case-insensitive object names in uppercase text.
 In contrast, SQLAlchemy considers all lowercase object names to be case-insensitive.
 Snowflake SQLAlchemy converts the object name case during schema-level communication, i.e. during table and index reflection.
-If you use uppercase object names, SQLAlchemy assumes they are case-sensitive and surrounds the names with quotes.
+If you use uppercase object names, SQLAlchemy assumes they are case-sensitive and encloses the names with quotes.

 Index Support
 -------------------------------------------------------------------------------